-HARVARD BIOSCIENCE, INC. Annual Meeting of Shareholders May 18, 2017, at 11:00 AM EDT This proxy is solicited by the Board of Directors
+HARVARD BIOSCIENCE, INC. Annual Meeting of Stockholders May 16, 2019 at 11:00 AM EDT This proxy is solicited by the Board of Directors

-The shareholder(s) hereby appoint(s) Jeffrey Duchemin and Robert Gagnon, or any of them, as proxies, each with the power to appoint his substitute, and hereby authorize(s) them to represent and to vote, as designated on the reverse side of this ballot, all of the shares of Common Stock of Harvard Bioscience, Inc. that the shareholder(s) is/are entitled to vote at the Annual Meeting of Shareholders to be held at 11:00 AM, EDT on May 18, 2017, at the offices of Burns & Levinson LLP, 125 Summer Street, Boston, Massachusetts 02110, and any adjournment or postponement thereof.
+The stockholder(s) hereby appoint(s) Jeffrey A. Duchemin and Kam Unninayar, or any of them, as proxies, each with the power to appoint his or her substitute, and hereby authorize(s) them to represent and to vote, as designated on the reverse side of this ballot, all of the shares of Common Stock of Harvard Bioscience, Inc. that the stockholder(s) is/are entitled to vote at the Annual Meeting of Stockholders to be held at 11:00 AM, EDT on May 16, 2019 at the offices of Burns & Levinson LLP, 125 Summer Street, Boston, Massachusetts 02110, and any adjournment or postponement thereof.